renderedtext/semaphore-docs-new/source/docs/organizations/removing-a-user-from-your-organization.md

 For security reasons, we are not able to do this on your behalf, and you can do it by following the next steps:

-1. Go to Project Settings page
+1. Go to Project Settings page,
-2. Choose Repository tab
+2. Choose Repository tab,
 3. Click on the "Change repository" button in the bottom right corner.

 This way, these projects will become associated with your GitHub/Bitbucket account.